SteveDunn/Vogen/docs/site/Writerside/topics/how-to/Use-in-Swagger.md

 }
 ```

 ...
-You can use it (e.g. at `http://localhost:5053/WeatherForecast/London`) without having to do anything else,
+You can use it (e.g., at `http://localhost:5053/WeatherForecast/London`) without having to do anything else,
 but Swagger will show the field as JSON instead of the underlying type:

 <img border-effect="rounded" alt="swagger-json-parameter.png" src="swagger-json-parameter.png"/>